 The work should be arranged through:

 on behalf of Irish Aid,

-verifies the credentials of the Sending Agency and verifies that a VDW is working overseas on “Volunteer Terms”.
+confirms the credentials of the Sending Agency and confirms that a VDW is working on “Volunteer Terms”.

-Following that validation process, Comhlámh contacts the Special Collection Section and the period of assignment is noted.
+Following that process, Comhlámh contacts the Special Collection Section and takes note of the period of assignment.

-Members of religious orders whose work involves pastoral duties do not qualify for this scheme.
+Members of religious orders doing pastoral duties do not qualify for this scheme.

 To apply, complete the form below:

 Your guide to The VDW Scheme (August 2020)